greatxue/coding_language/cpp_tut/3_cpp_string.md

 strcpy(cstr, "world");
 ```

-Intuitively, it should be illegal to assign in a longer string like `strcpy(cstr, "student");`, though sometimes it works.
+Though sometimes it works, it should be forbidden to assign in a longer string like `strcpy(cstr, "student");`.

 Here is a practical example: